 As a Coach/Counselor, Randi specializes in (but is not limited to) helping others work through issues relating to relationship codependency, narcissistic personality disorder abuse, emotional boundaries, letting go of the past, and letting go of unhealthy guilt.

-Love Your Life, is an online journal she writes to spread light, love, and healing to the world.
-Her blog is read in 180 countries around the globe.
+Her blog Narcissistic Abuse Awareness and Guidance with Randi Fine is read in 180 countries around the globe.
 She hosts the blog talk-radio show, A Fine Time for Healing: A Sanctuary for Your Emotional Wellbeing.
 On her popular show she interviews the top people in their fields, discussing self-help and spiritual life-skill topics that heal and enhance the life experiences of others.

 Randi is also a jewelry artist who owns the web-boutique: RaFi Jewelry Designs of Ft.
 Lauderdale finely handcrafted artisan jewelry.

-Randi has two adult children: a beautiful daughter and a handsome son, and has been married to a wonderful man for 30 years.
+Randi has two adult children: a beautiful daughter and a handsome son, and has been married to her wonderful husband Billy for 31 years.

 You don’t know me but I feel like I know you.
 Your voice is a regular part of my daily life and your words of wisdom have helped guide me through the worst time in my life.
 I emailed you a while back when I had just been discarded by my narc sociopath and was losing my will to live.
 I was, in the blink of an eye, a single mother fleeing for my life and living in a tornado of madness!
 I lost my home, my dog, my cat, my family, and myself.
 My narc was divorcing me and trying to financially ruin me among many other things.
 I am happy to report that my divorce is over and the light has prevailed.
 The judge saw the injustice and demanded the narc provide me a settlement.
 I feel like in some way you helped make that possible by preparing me and arming me with the tools I needed to fight the good fight grey rock style.
 And I also see the world waking up to the tactics of these soulless monsters and fighting back.
 Its all really good stuff!
 So basically this email is just a giant thank you!
 THANK YOU A MILLION TIMES FOR ALL YOU DO!
 Now…off to read your book :)- -J